 Organised by the Hong Kong Palace Museum, its flagship Bi-city Youth Cultural Leadership Programme aims to encourage cultural exchange between young people in Hong Kong and Beijing.
 By broadening their horizons and nurturing their creativity, we seek to nourish the next generation of cultural talents in both cities.
 The programme is supported by Swire Properties as Lead Sponsor.

-The 4th edition of the programme will recruit 16 university students from Beijing and Hong Kong to participate in a 2-month summer programme, followed by a 4-month idea incubation and prototyping.
+The 4th edition of the programme has recruited 16 university students from Beijing and Hong Kong to participate in a 2-month summer programme, followed by a 4-month idea incubation and prototyping.
 This unique opportunity includes field trips in Hong Kong, Beijing, and Shanghai to explore the creative concepts and operating models from various cultural hubs, as well as a 4-week internship in Hong Kong in one of our Learning Experience Partners.

 Supporting Organisations